egonzalezt/EFCORE5-Learning/DbRelationships/ManyToManyPayload.md

 End#1 HAS MANY End#2 via the list navigation property

-That other end also is WITH MANY of End#1, represented by E1 list property start with the either end.
-There is no difference
+That other end also is WITH MANY of End#1, represented by E1 list property starting with either end.
+There is no difference.

 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)